 Grammarly – Particularly useful if English isn’t your native language, Grammarly will automatically detect and instantly fix grammatical errors in your writing.
 Not only will this help to make your individual pieces of writing better; it can help you to learn from the mistakes that you commonly make so that you can eliminate them in future.

-Whatever your sector or your role within your organisation, by following these guidelines you can very quickly improve your written communications.
+Let’s quickly recap.
+Whatever your sector or your role within your organisation, by following these guidelines, you can very quickly improve your written communications.
+No course required.

-If you need help telling your story, why not drop us a line?
+That’s a lot to be getting on with.
+If you find you need help telling your story, why not drop us a line?

 Meanwhile, what are the challenges you face in writing your business communications?
 Tell us in the Comments section below.